harshitk11/evaluate_stochastic_process/README.md

-# Synthetic Forest Fire and Real World Wildfire Experiments
+# Synthetic Dataset and Real World Wildfire Experiments

-This repository contains the code for experiments and the data generation process for both synthetic forest fire datasets and real world wildfire datasets.
+This repository contains the code for experiments and the data generation process for synthetic datasets (with a focus on the forest fire dataset).
+While the data generation processes for the host-pathogen and stock market models are similar, they are not included in this repository.
+Additionally, the repository includes experiments using real-world wildfire datasets.

 ## Repository Components